 A word of warning here; a popular tactic, especially among the cheaper hosts, is to provide hardware that cannot fully realize it’s potential.
 For example, servers with unmeasured bandwidth of 100 Mbit / s are often delivered with a single SATA hard disk or a Weka CPU or small amounts of RAM that cannot really fill the connection!

 Being able to make your own decisions is probably the second most popular reason for choosing to get involved.
 Your own server gives you autonomy.
 If you have specific operating system requirements, kernel optimizations, custom libraries, customized software applications or plug-ins, a shared server environment is likely to slow down or prohibit the provision of these requirements.
 Ensure that you have full root access and can run the server as desired before committing it.

-Privacy concerns are the third most common reason to buy Linux VPS hosting.
+Privacy concerns are the third most common reason to buy Cheap Linux VPS Hosting.
 How valuable is your data?
 If you have personal or business-related data that would harm your brand or reputation if it leaked, a Linux VPS hosting offers significant benefits.
 It’s very rare, but servers can be compromised using someone else’s account as root.
 In these cases, the hacker can retrieve all data from the computer.
 If it is your server and only your website is on it, you can shut down all but the essential parts of the computer, restrict access by IP and know that you are the only one on the server.
 Some vendors can provide you with a dedicated hardware firewall, often for an additional fee that gives you additional security.